 Oregon: Bella Organic in Portland

 Less than an hour outside of Portland, this pumpkin patch has a bonus section for wine and cider drinkers.
-The $19 unlimited activity bracelet gets you access to the hay maze, corn maze, and hay rides to the pumpkin patch.
-The maze design for 2019 is inspired by the US National Women’s Soccer Team’s FIFA World Cup win.
+The $19 unlimited activity bracelet gets you access to the hay maze, corn maze, and hayrides to the pumpkin patch.
+The maze design for 2020 is dedicated to the amazing frontline workers that are helping to fight COVID-19.
 Be sure to stop by the concession stand for caramel corn before you go.

 Pennsylvania: Linvilla Orchards in Media

 Amazing fall fun awaits you just 30 minutes outside of Philly at Linvilla Orchards.
 “With the hayrides and warm cider you can make a whole day of it.
 I’ve been going since preschool!” says ex-Philadelphian Laura, who still dreams of her days at the orchard.
 Visit Pumpkinland, ride the Playland Express steam locomotive around a 1-acre track, enjoy a 20-minute Autumn Moon Hayride once the sun goes down, ending at a communal campfire with cider and marshmallow roasting.

 This charming, 43-acre working farm has been in the Morris family for three generations.
 In addition to the requisite pumpkins, Morris Farm grows herbs, flowers, vegetables, and has been called one of the most scenic fall fun spots in New England by the Boston Globe.